yncyrydybyl/ride2go/doc/lt42/DIARY.md

+2012-10-17

+* DONE Revamp javascript asset management with bower

 2012-10-16

+* DONE javascript assets get symlinked by cake link
+* DONE details links for deinbus
+* DONE new ids for pts and deinbus
+* DONE Use moments in ridestream
-* TODO Write standalone route for new UI
+* DONE Write standalone route for new UI
-* TODO Adapt for fg integration
+* DONE Adapt for fg integration
 * DONE Document REDIS structure
+* DONE Lots of help from flo.
+Thanks!

 2012-10-15